IslaMurtazaev/tower-defense-ai-agent/GAME_GUIDE.md

 ### Game Flow

 1. **Placement Phase**: Place up to 20 soldiers (any combination of footmen and archers)
-2. **Combat Phase**: Watch your soldiers automatically defend against 5 waves of wights
+2. **Combat Phase**: Watch your soldiers automatically defend against 400 wights
 3. **Victory/Defeat**: Survive all waves or lose when castle HP reaches 0

 ## Soldier Types